TravisPritchardODEQ/TMDL_database/README.md

 ## Creating a new water quality database

-### Populate new database with database infrastructure.

-The function Create_database() in "Create_database.R" (Note - this might be made into a package in the future) will populate an empty database with an initial table and view structure to house discrete (including continuous data summary statistics) and continuous WQ data.
-More tables may be needed, depending on project needs.

-**create_wq_db(sqlite_db)** sqlite_db uses the file name and pathway as an argument and populates the database with the following:

- 1. **Stations**
+**write_wqdb(db, awqms=NULL, other=NULL, continuous=NULL, stations=NULL, characteristics=NULL)**

+use write_wqdb() to create and/or write to a wqdb formatted SQLite database.
+If the wqdb database already exists this function will check if the tables exist and create them if not.
+If a dataframe is passed the data will be written into the tables.
+Duplicate records are checked and not overwritten.

+ 1. **db** The path and file name to the new SQLite database to be created.

-     - Information about monitoring locations.
+ 2. **stations** Information about monitoring locations.
 This is intended to be pulled from the Stations database, but the user can add additional records

- 2. **Characteristics**
-     - A list of characteristics (parameters).
-The primary use of this table is to provide the valid values for the Char_Name field in AWQMS_data, Other_Data, and continuous_data tables.
+ 3. **characteristics** A list of characteristics (parameters).
+The primary use of this table is to provide the valid values for the Char_Name field in the awqms, other, and continuous tables.
 This table is initially populated with the list of characteristics compatible with AWQMS as of 2009/04/25, but the user can add additional entries.

- 3. **AWQMS_data**
-     - This table holds data exported from AWQMS using the AWQMS_data() function from the AWQMS_data package.
+ 4. **awqms** This table holds data exported from AWQMS using the AWQMS_data() function from the AWQMS_data package.
 Note that not all columns from the table exported from AWQMS_data() are brought into this table (information about stations is removed to save on storage space)

- 4. **Other_data**
-    - This table is functionally similar to the AWQMS_data table, but is designed to hold WQ data from sources outside of AWQMS_data
+ 5. **other** This table is functionally similar to the 'awqms' table, but is designed to hold water quality data from sources outside of AWQMS.

- 5. **continuous_data**
-     - This table hold raw continuous data.
+ 6. **continuous** This table holds raw continuous data.

 The schemas for these tables can be found in **Table_structures.xlsx**.

 In addition to these tables, Create_database() also creates 2 data views:

- 1. **vw_Data_all**
+ 1. **vw_discrete**
-     - This view is a union with AWQMS_data and Other_data joined with the Stations table.
+     - This view is a union with 'awqms' and 'other' tables joined with the 'stations' table.
 This is intended to be the primary view to query against for analysis.
- 2. **vw_cont_data**
+ 2. **vw_continuous**
-     - This view joins the continuous_data table with the Stations table.
+     - This view joins the 'continuous' table with the 'stations' table.

-### Populate database with data

-#### Functions
+## Functions

-**inmport_stations_db()**
-The function insert_stations_db() will take a vector of MLocIDs and query data from the Stations database.
-This query is then loaded in the Stations table in the specified SQLite database.
-Note - trying to load in duplicate values will cause an error.

-**import_AWQMS_data()**
-The function import_AWQMS_data() will take a dataframe returned by AWQMS_data() in the AWQMS_data package and insert it into the AWQMS_data table.
-Note - trying to load in duplicate records will cause an error.

-#### Templates

-Some templates to help with loading into the database can be found in the templates folder.
-Code to insert the results into the database still needs to be written, but will likely look a lot like import_AWQMS_data().
+awqms_cols()
+char_cols()
+cont_cols()
+create_wqdb()
+query_stations()
+read_wqdb()
+station_cols()
+write_stations()
+write_wqdb()

 ### OPTIONAL - Download and install SQLite3